Fast of the Firstborn: Status of the fast

 In halakha, there are two general types of fast: the communal fast and the individual fast.
-Among other differences between the two, a special prayer is added by the hazzan or prayer leader on communal fasts whenever both ten fasting individuals congregate and the hazzan is fasting.
+Among other differences between the two, a special prayer is added by the Chazzan or prayer leader on communal fasts whenever both ten fasting individuals congregate and the Chazzan is fasting.
 While Avraham Gombiner treats the fast as an individual's fast, the Chaim Benveniste, Hezekiah da Silva, and Isaac ben Moses of Vienna view it as a communal fast.
 To avoid the practical implications of the controversy, the Mishnah Berurah suggests that a firstborn should not serve as Chazzan on the day of the fast.

 Additionally, this fast differs from many other fasts established in the Jewish calendar in that this fast is not indicated in the Tanakh.
 This lessens the severity of the fast, and someone who experiences significant discomfort as a result of fasting may break his fast (Mishnah Berurah, based on Isserlies).